CasuallyCorporate/Surviving-Maps-CC-Modernish/README.md

 ### Surviving-Maps-Ingest
 A C++ ingest for transforming ChoGGi's Surviving Mars .csv's into a more streamlined and searchable form.
 Essentially pre-categorizing and formatting, for quicker and more reliable searchability.
 Each .csv is~ 50,900 potential sites of interest, and the intent is to provide as accurate results as possible as fast as possible.
+This requires some level of pre-processing.

-### Surviving-Maps-CPP
+### Surviving-Maps-CPP (Back-end)
 The C++ Backend for responding to search queries received via the React front-end.